angelhof/angelhof.github.io/teaching/spring-2025-cs134/assignment3.md

     problems can be fixed.
 </p>
 <p>
-    To help with this assignment, you should consult the Paxos-related lectures (lectures 8-10).
+    To help with this assignment, you should consult the Paxos-related lectures.
 For a wider perspective, have a look at Chubby, Paxos Made Live, Spanner, Zookeeper, Harp, Viewstamped Replication,
     and
     <a href="http://static.usenix.org/event/nsdi11/tech/full_papers/Bolosky.pdf">Bolosky et al.</a>